 |Unsaturated fat (g)||0.0 g|

 |Polyunsaturated fat (g)||0.0 g|

 |Calcium (mg)||0 mg|

 |Iron (mg)||0.00 mg|

 - Prepare the dehydrated carrot blooms in advance.
 Warm the oven to the low and prepare a bun tin.
 Peel the carrots to remove the skin.
 Using a sharp knife or peeler create very thin strips of carrot peeling around and around the carrot to create the longest strips you can.
 To begin with your peels will be shorter than you’d wish as you master the technique the peels will get longer and longer.

 - Arrange the peels within the recesses of the bun tin, overlapping lengths until you have created large carrot blooms.
 Dehydrate them slowly in the low oven for 3 hours then allow to cool fully.

 - To make the cake preheat the oven to 160c (fan)/180c/Gas Mark 4 and grease and line the bases of 3 x 8” sandwich tins.
 In a large bowl combine the flour, bicarbonate of soda, cinnamon, ginger and mixed spice and set to one side.
-In another bowl whisk together the melted Stork with butter, soft brown sugar and eggs.
+In another bowl whisk together the melted Stork, soft brown sugar and eggs.